mykeels/Outsorcery/README.md

 var provider = new RoundRobinTcpWorkerConnectionProvider(endPoints);
 ```

 [Load Balanced](https://github.com/SteveLillis/Outsorcery/blob/master/Outsorcery/LoadBalancedTcpWorkerConnectionProvider.cs) distributes a work item to the server that reports having the lowest workload.
-You can customise the server's response by providing a custom implementation of IWorkloadBenchmark to the server constructor.
+You can customise how the server estimates its workload by providing a custom implementation of IWorkloadBenchmark to the server constructor.

 ```csharp
 // CLIENT APPLICATION